Cantor Joshua Finkel, Spiritual Leader

 Rabbi Emeritus Lane Steinger has served Shir Hadash Reconstructionist Community since 2009.
 Upon his "retirement" in June 2016, he was named Rabbi Emeritus and continues to be an integral part of our community, leading monthly TaNak/Bible Study and First Shabbat Dinner discussions and assisting with our pastoral and life cycle needs.

 Also born and raised in St. Louis, Rabbi Lane earned a Masters of Arts in Hebrew Letters and Rabbinic Ordination from the Hebrew Union College-Jewish Institute of Religion, Cincinnati, Ohio.
 In 1998, he was awarded the Doctor of Divinity honoris causa from HUC-JIR.

-Rabbi Steinger and his wife Linda are the proud parents of Shira Kahan, Daina and Andrew Borteck, and Rafi Steinger, and the even prouder grandparents of Ethan and Marisa Borteck, and Naomi and Leora Kahan.
+Rabbi Steinger and his wife Linda are the proud parents of Shira Kahan, Daina and Andrew Borteck, and Rafi and Erin Steinger, and the even prouder grandparents of Ethan and Marisa Borteck, Naomi and Leora Kahan, and Mallory Steinger.